- Who We Are

 Use our complaint form (for teachers)

-The UFT has created a new online Annual Professional Performance Review (APPR) complaint form for teachers to ask their principals for assistance in resolving an evaluation issue.
+Teachers should use the online Annual Professional Performance Review (APPR) complaint form to ask their principals for assistance in resolving an evaluation issue.
 You must file this form within five school days of knowledge of the act or occurrence that led to this request.
 You must be logged in to the UFT website to access this form.